AdvancedNetworkingSystems/bgp-topology-tester/Readme.md

 ![Generation time](images/generation-time.png)

-All in all it takes roughly half an hour to generate a network with 10.000 nodes, which is reasonable, considering that the number of ASs on the Internet is in the order of 60k.
-Tests with larger networks are currently running and will be added in the future.
+All in all it takes a couple of minutes to generate a network with 1.000 nodes, half an hour for 10.000 nodes and 21 hours for a network with 50.000 which makes the generator usable, considering that the number of ASs on the Internet is in the order of [65k](http://www.cidr-report.org/as2.0/).

 ## Statistical properites